We’re blessed to have a wonderful range of godly and gifted people teaching at and serving the college.

 A German born in Kazakhstan, now a resident of Australia, Witali (pronounced like Italy with a ‘V’ in front of it!) loves to travel and enjoys experimenting with accents, which adds a humorous and unpredictable edge to “the hub” (our nickname for the office).
 He and Coralie are also active members of Rosalie Baptist Church where they help to lead a young-adult Bible study.
 Witali is also the church secretary.
 They have an energetic and bubbly toddler and a newborn baby girl.

 DipTh, AssocDipAppSc (Aeronautics), Cert III (Carpentary and General Construction)

 Before working at BST, Jonny pursued his love of flying and qualified as a commercial pilot.
 Then he spent ten years getting up outrageously early to work in the construction industry.
 Now he spends his days providing pastoral care to the residents and students of BST, while also being handy with renovating and looking after the college facilities, as well as introducing the office to hilarious YouTube videos.
 During his time at BST, Jonny has also managed to squeeze in a Diploma of Theology.

 Jonny and his wife, Liz, together with their four children, live on campus and they go to Rosalie Baptist Church.
 If you come and join us here you’re bound to be invited for dinner at Ville de Lush at least once, and the great food you’ll get is almost as much of a blessing as the hospitality and encouragement you’ll receive from their whole family.
 In fact, Jonny’s love of people is really only rivalled by his love for his four-legged friend, Rooka.

 BBus(PR), LLB, GradDipLegalPrac, GradCertDiv

 After working in the charity sector for five years, Mechile joined BST in 2013.
-Her broad range of experiences and qualifications include a Bachelor of Business (majoring in Public Relations with a specialisation in Banking and Finance), being a qualified lawyer, and more than ten years of professional experience in public relations, fundraising, marketing, communications and events.
+Her broad range of experiences and qualifications include a Bachelor of Business (majoring in Public Relations with a specialisation in Banking and Finance), being a qualified lawyer, and more than 12 years of professional experience in public relations, fundraising, marketing, communications, and events.

 Mechile and her husband attend church near the Brisbane CBD.
 They enjoy coffee, going to the movies and travelling.